larryhastings/pyweek26/README.md

 The Basics
 ----------

 You play as Ranger Jim, a park ranger at Dynamite Valley Park.
-It's fall, and that means beavers have built dams all over the park!
-Your job: remove the dams!
+Your job: remove the dams infesting the park's beautiful waterways!
 With explosives!

 Every level has a number of "dams" floating in the water.
 Ranger Jim has to destroy all the dams to advance to the next level.
 If you complete all the levels, you win!